rapyuta-robotics/UE_tools/README.md

 *need to build core lib once with `--type base` to build other pkgs.

 *this helper script uses [ROS2 Lib Update](#ros2-lib-update) and [Interface update](#interface-update) internally.

+## Usage/example
+### Add custom lib to your Plugin
+1. Create yaml file which has path to your project and plugin which you want to install ros2 libs.
+Please refer default.yaml file as a config file template.
+2. build ros2 base and base msg.
+This will build pkgs inside `ros2_ws` dir
+    ```
+    python3 build_install_codegen.py --type base --build
+    python3 build_install_codegen.py --type pkgs --build
+    ```
+3. build your custom msgs
+    ```
+    python3 build_install_codegen.py --type pkgs --build --codegen --install --config custom_config.yaml

+    ```
+4. Update your plugin build.cs to build with lib and headers.
+Please refer rclUE.buid.cs.

 # Module Overview